Close search

 The neighborhoods program are contained within an adaptable mass timber structure that provides thermal comfort for employees while contributing to our ecological footprint.

-The Atlassian project sits within a heritage rich context and requires a balance of heritage and new elements to form the public realm.
-In addition to the new and innovative design, the building incorporates the existing heritage Parcels Shed at its base, serving as a connection point, both physical and visual, to the precinct’s rich history.
-All heritage elements will be re-used within the site.
+and requires a balance of heritage and new elements to form the public realm.
+The building incorporates the existing heritage Parcels Shed at its base, serving as a connection point, both physical and visual, to the precinct’s rich history.
+All heritage elements will be reused within the site.

 Credits